allegro/json-logic-kmp/README.md

 Main difference between these two is that functional operations has access to some **LogicEvaluator** instance.
 It allows them to evaluate expressions internally.

-To add custom operations use:
+To add custom operations in Kotlin implementation use:

 ```kotlin
 fun initializeJsonLogicEngineWithCustomOperations(): JsonLogicEngine {